General form of the tunnelling barrier for nanometrically sharp electron emitters: Introduction

-The resulting current density vs field plot deviates significantly from the typical straight-line Fowler-Nordheim behavior, with a curvature that scales with the quadratic parameter $1/R$.
-It was also shown that, for the apex point of a typical rotationally symmetric emitting nanotip, the quadratic parameter $R$ is equal to the local radius of curvature.
-Since in such tips most of the emission is coming from the vicinity of the apex, approximating the quadratic term as the apex curvature yields a reasonably good approximation for the emission current.
+It was also shown that at the apex of a typical rotationally symmetric emitting nanotip, which is an umbilic point \cite{Umbilic} of the emitting surface (has a single radius of curvature), the quadratic term of the electrostatic potential is inversely proportional to the (single) local radius of curvature, as in eq. \eqref{potentialQuad}.
+Since in such tips, most of the emission is coming from the vicinity of the apex, approximating the quadratic term as the apex curvature yields a reasonably good approximation for the emission current.

 However, non-tip-like emitters that are not rotationally symmetric and cannot be described by the above approximation have started being studied a lot.
 Especially edge-type emitters from two-dimensional materials such as nanosheets and nanoflakes have recently attracted significant interest \cite{santandrea2011field,giubileo_field_2019,di_bartolomeo_leakage_2016,giubileo_field_2023,iemmo_nanotip_2020,pelella_gate-controlled_2021,patra_field_2021,di_bartolomeo_leakage_2016}.
-Furthermore, modern numerical models of field emission \cite{Eimre2015,GETELECpaper, kyritsakis2018thermal, veske2019dynamic} need to resolve the emission distribution at each point of the emitter separately.
-In Refs. \cite{GETELECpaper,kyritsakis2018thermal}, this was tackled by calculating numerically the whole electrostatic potential function along the emission path.
+Furthermore, modern numerical models of electron emission \cite{Eimre2015,GETELECpaper, kyritsakis2018thermal, veske2019dynamic} need to resolve the emission distribution at each point of the emitter separately.
+This becomes even more relevant for thermal-field and photo-excited Schottky-type electron sources \cite{reynolds2023nanosecond}, for which a significant proportion of the emission comes from off-axis regions of the emitting surface.
+These regions are also typically non-umbilic, since the azimuthal curvature deviates from the polar one as we move away from the apex.

+In Refs. \cite{GETELECpaper,kyritsakis2018thermal}, this problem was tackled by calculating numerically the whole electrostatic potential function along the emission path.
 However, this is computationally expensive as it requires very high numerical accuracy in the tunneling region.
-Deriving a general expression for the quadratic emission term can be used both for the accurate theoretical calculation and the precise and computationally efficient simulation of the emitted current density from emission surfaces with arbitrary geometry.
+Furthermore, it is not yet clear whether the relation between the non-planar correction for the image potential and the quadratic term of the electrostatic potential should be the same as in eq. \eqref{potentialQuad}.
+Hence, deriving a general expression for the barrier that is valid for any emitting surface point (not only umbilic ones) is necessary for both the accurate theoretical calculation and the precise and computationally efficient simulation of the emitted current density from emission surfaces with arbitrary geometry.